 Roanoke features some gorgeous countryside around Southwest Virginia, inspiring many residents and visitors to hop on a bicycle and enjoy the scenery.
 Unfortunately, the risk of bike accidents is still all around, and data reported by the Virginia Department of Motor Vehicles proves this point.
 In 2017, there were 670 bike collisions, in which 13 riders were killed, and another 623 were injured.
 The implications can be devastating if you or a loved one was a victim, so it?s critical to retain a bicycle accident lawyer to represent your interests.

-At Lugar Law PC, our Roanoke bike accident lawyers understand how such an incident can turn your world around in an instant.
+At Lugar Injury Law, our Roanoke bike accident lawyers understand how such an incident can turn your world around in an instant.
 We?re prepared to take on the legal burdens involved with filing a claim and going to court, so you can focus on recovery.
 Please contact us to schedule a free case consultation with a Roanoke bicycle accident attorney.
 Call us today at (540) 384-0348 to learn more.

 Types of Bicycle Accidents

 The causes of bike accidents are unique in every case, and they?re very distinct from incidents involving only motorized vehicles.
 Still, some trends are worth noting since awareness can often motivate cyclists to exercise extra caution while riding.
 The National Highway Traffic Safety Administration (NHTSA) published a report in May 2018 revealing some common bike accident factors.
 For one, the majority of fatal collisions occurred in urban areas, accounting for 71 percent of all bicycle crashes.
 Age, gender, time of day, and day of the week were also indicators.

 As far as specific types of bike crashes, contributing factors include conduct by both the motorist and the rider.
 Crashes may be caused by either party, such as:

 - Failure to yield

 - Distracted riding or driving